electheo/CTF-writeups/PicoCTF/SSTI1/writeup.md

 To confirm server side execution ability, we sent {{7*7}} which resulted in the page showing me the numbers 49.
 This implies that anything we place within the double curly braces can be evaluated.

-Following along with the portswigger article, and the indentify section, we determine that this is framework is likely using Jinja
+Following along with the portswigger article, and the indentify section, we determine that this is framework is likely using Jinja2 because "The payload {{7*'7'}} returns 49 in Twig and 7777777 in Jinja2."
 ![image](https://github.com/user-attachments/assets/1a2aee31-7607-4b5e-916c-16786617ba99)
-"The payload {{7*'7'}} returns 49 in Twig and 7777777 in Jinja2."

 Now that we know it is Jinja2, I found https://www.onsecurity.io/blog/server-side-template-injection-with-jinja2/ to be useful for specifics regarding exploitation of this framework.
 Similarly, the Jinja docs were useful for referencing what the OnSecurity aricle was discussing: https://jinja.palletsprojects.com/en/stable/api/#jinja2.Environment